 It takes a lot, especially in the early days of sharing your truth because most people have fear in doing so – which is again understandable it’s something that is usually outside of our comfort zones.

-Over time, you do and will find an unbelievable amount of inner-peace, contentment and confidence.
-You’ll also find fulfilment and happiness because you’re now living in alignment with who you truly are.
+Over time, you do and will find an unbelievable amount of inner-peace, contentment, and confidence.
+You’ll also find fulfillment and happiness because you’re now living in alignment with who you truly are.

 Sometimes sharing your truth is also known as speaking your truth, sharing your story or journey because we all have a story and we’re all on a journey.
-Ultimately, for me they all means the same thing.
+Ultimately, for me, they all mean the same thing.
 Here are a few extra tips to help you start to share your truth, especially if you’re resistant to do so…